 The question I get asked the most is “What’s there for the little ones to do at Walt Disney World?”
 There’s a perception that Walt Disney World is just an amusement park.
-Because of that idea, many parents assume that it’s not appropriate for kids under 3.
+Because of that idea, many parents assume that it’s not appropriate for toddlers and preschoolers.
 They think the only rides they’ll find are roller coasters and thrill rides and that there will be nothing for their little ones to do.
 That couldn’t be farther from the truth.
 Walt Disney World is a place for everyone, especially little ones.

 In the beginning, Disneyland, the first Disney Park, was created as a place where parents and children can do things together.
 Classic rides such as “it’s a small world” and Dumbo were designed so that adults could ride with their kids.
 The same thinking went into Walt Disney World.
 The majority of the rides are suitable for all ages.
 And don’t forget the attractions!
 With so much to do, you’ll forget why you hesitated bringing your little one to Walt Disney World in the first place.

+Some of my favorite trips were when my kids were really little.
+Disney World with Toddlers and Preschoolers is such a magical experience.
+You won’t believe how much there is for them to do.
 I’ve consulted the experts (aka my kids) and came up with a list of must-dos for each park.
 While there is so much more to do than what’s mentioned here, these are the experiences that you shouldn’t miss.
 They will bring kids up close and personal with their favorite characters, open their minds to a world of imagination and get them ready to discover new places and things.
-Here are my suggestions for the Best Rides and Attractions for kids 3 and under at Walt Disney World.
+Here are my suggestions for what rides and attractions you should experience at Walt Disney World with Toddlers and Preschoolers.

 Disney’s Hollywood Studios

-Disney’a Hollywood Studios is currently going through a massive overhaul.
-Despite that, there are still some great rides and attractions that the little one will enjoy, especially if they are Disney Junior fans.
+Disney’a Hollywood Studios has just gone through a major reimagining with the addition of Toy Story Land and Star Wars: Galaxy’s Edge.
+Now there are even more great rides and attractions that the little ones will enjoy, especially if they are Disney Junior and Toy Story fans.

-- Disney Junior-Live on Stage ~ Sing and dance with Mickey and all his Disney Junior pals.
+- Disney Junior-Dance Party ~ Sing and dance with Mickey and all his Disney Junior pals.

 - For the First Time in Forever: A Frozen Sing-Along ~ Join friends from Frozen for this really cool interactive sing along.